AnuV6/pulumi-deployment/infra/README.md

  # Azure Native TypeScript Pulumi Template

  This template provides a minimal, ready-to-go Pulumi program for deploying Azure resources using the Azure Native provider in TypeScript.
-It establishes a basic infrastructure stack that you can use as a foundation for more complex deployments..
+It establishes a basic infrastructure stack that you can use as a foundation for more complex deployments.

  ## When to Use This Template